maayasuo/MarketDBProj/README.md

 ﻿# MarketDBProj
-This is the project dedicated to CSS326 Database Laboratory.<br/> _Please be gentle with me lol._
+This is the project dedicated to CSS326 Database Laboratory.\
+_Please be gentle with me lol._